Aaranya Kaandam: Themes and influences

 Aaranya Kaandam is named after one of the chapters from the epic Ramayana meaning "Jungle Chapter".
 It is supposedly the first neo-noir film in Tamil cinema and influenced by films like Traffic and Pulp Fiction.
 Thiagarajan Kumararaja said that his inspiration behind making a gangster film was revealed to be The Godfather as well as the thought of "how someone becomes a gangster and continues to be one", clarifying that Aaranya Kaandam was not a biography or history of a gangster but "a page out of the life of a gangster".
-The film's poster was inspired by a panel in Akira, a widely popular Japanese post-apocalyptic cyber-punk manga series.